jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   feature for AArch64.
 The default is 0 and it is automatically disabled when the target architecture is AArch32.

+- ``ENABLE_BRBE_FOR_NS``: This flag enables access to the branch record buffer registers from NS ELs when FEAT_BRBE is implemented.
+BRBE is an optional architectural feature for AArch64.
+The default is 0 and it is automatically disabled when the target architecture is AArch32.

 - ``ENABLE_SYS_REG_TRACE_FOR_NS``: Boolean option to enable trace system registers access from NS ELs, NS-EL2 or NS-EL1 (when NS-EL2 is implemented but unused).
 This feature is available if trace unit such as ETMv4.x, and